This is my easy recipe for slow cooker tea loaf, the slow cooker fruit cake you will love.

 Ingredients

-Here’s what you will need to make this tea loaf fruit cake (quantities are in the recipe card below):
+Here’s what you will need to make this tea loaf fruit cake (the exact quantities are in the recipe card at the bottom of the page):

 - tea bag – to make up the hot black tea to soak the dried fruit in